-Culture is a combination of factors that define the way people within an organisation behave.
+An ethical culture is a combination of factors that define the way people within an organisation behave and make decisions.

 Building an ethical culture starts with a clear set of values and an understanding of the purpose of the organisation.
-That leads on to the development of a framework in which the values are built into the way the organisation and its staff operate on a day-to-day basis.
+That leads on to the development of a framework in which the values are built into people’s behaviour and in the way the organisation and its staff operate on a day-to-day basis.
+The role of leadership is very important to do so effectively.

 The IBE Business Ethics Framework